etetoolkit/course/README.md

 ## Create a conda environment for this course with all dependencies

+1. open a new shell (IMPORTANT!), so you have your new conda env initialized.
+2. Then create an enviroment to run this tutorial.

 ```
 conda env create -f course/REQUIREMENTS_conda.yml
 conda activate etecourse